South Australia

 Overview

-South Australia does not have an HIV-specific law but the general criminal law has been used to prosecute HIV exposure and alleged transmission under section 29(1), which criminalises undertaking an act or omission knowing that doing so will endanger the life of another person, and being reckless about whether the person’s life is endangered or intending to endanger the person’s life.
+Section 29(1) of the Criminal Law Consolidation Act 1935 criminalises undertaking an act or omission knowing that doing so will endanger the life of another person, and being reckless about whether the person’s life is endangered or intending to endanger the person’s life.

 South Australia’s Public Health Act also has provisions relating to HIV.
 It states that a person who has a controlled notifiable condition (including HIV) has a responsibility to take reasonable steps or precautions to avoid placing others at risk.
 It also states that a person must not, in a way that is reasonably practical, put themselves at risk of contracting a controlled notifiable condition (including HIV).
+There are no criminal penalties attached.

-The South Australian Code for the case management of behaviours that present a risk of HIV Infection aims “to operate in a non-judgemental way to achieve safe behaviours through education and voluntary co-operation with flexible strategies and supports”.
+The South Australian Code for the case management of behaviours that present a risk of HIV Infection aims ‘to operate in a non-judgemental way to achieve safe behaviours through education and voluntary co-operation with flexible strategies and supports’.
 Interventions range from supportive interventions to, if a person fails to follow directions, detention.
 The Code aligns with the National Guidelines for Managing HIV Transmission Risk Behaviours which state that the least coercive actions should be used first, aiming to place the person under the least restriction possible, and to de-escalate or discharge the person from management.

 Laws